 Our family loves to visit botanical gardens when we travel.
 It allows us to spend time outdoors and we get a feel for the personality and natural beauty of our destination.
 Plus it gives the kids a chance to run around and get some of their wiggles out!
 The San Diego Botanic Garden is one such place that perfectly met our expectations.

-A plant sculpture at the San Diego Botanic Garden
+The San Diego Botanic Garden

 Seeds of Wonder Children’s Garden

 This garden is all about simple pleasures for toddlers and preschoolers.
 There are buckets of soapy water with tons of wands for blowing bubbles.
 A sand pit hides small plastic dinosaurs perfect for little hands to dig up.
 Kids can pretend to be mommy or daddy in a child-sized wooden house.
 This house is even outfitted with a kitchen and utensils.
 Children can also get their hands dirty doing a bit of gardening.
 They can transplant tiny succulents from one container to a take-home plastic pot, filling it up with a wee bit of soil, and then spray their new treasure with a spritz of water.
 My train-loving toddler's favorite part of the Seeds of Wonder Children’s Garden is the miniature train that chugs through the garden.